JerryWestrick/Knowledge_Engineer/Documentation/Why Knowledge Engineer/Philosophy.md

 Old Disadvantages of Waterfall:
 - Have to restart at the beginning, if an input to a previous step is changed.
 (This is not a problem for AI)
 - Tedious and time-consuming.
 (This is not a problem for AI)
+- You have to know every requirement at the beginning.
+(This is not a problem for AI)

 ## The Waterfall Technique with AI
 Okay lets look an over simplified example: